se-edu/learningresources/contents/testing/integration-testing.md

 Suppose you are developing the `Order Food` component as mentioned previously and you allow each user to submit up to 10 orders each time, if the `Order Summary` component can only record a maximum of 5 orders each time, 5 orders by different users could be lost, resulting in problems such as **data loss**, **inaccurate results** and even **system errors**.
 Integration tests find these discrepancies before any serious damage is done.

-Although system testing also help to uncover faults between modules, integration testing is still highly encouraged as it is **easier to test**, **isolate failures** and **run faster** than a system test.
+Although system testing also help to uncover faults between modules, integration testing is still highly encouraged as it is **easier to test**, **isolate features better** and **runs faster** than a system test.
-Many integration problems can be resolved before they complicate further in your future development, making developers lives more difficult.
+Many integration problems can be resolved before they result in further complications in your future development, making developers lives more difficult.
 More advantages of integration testing before system testing can be found [here](https://bitwaretechnologies.com/integration-testing-important-software-testing-life-cycle/).

-Hence, integration testing is an important process which should be applied in the development of most softwares products such as web, mobile and desktop applications.
+Hence, integration testing is an important process which should be applied in the development of most software products such as web, mobile and desktop applications.
-Concepts shared in this article can be adopted by other different software applications.
+Concepts shared in this article can be adopted by different software applications.

-On top of that, in the current era of <tooltip content="Practice of merging all developers work  into a shared repository">Continuous Integration</tooltip> (CI), integration testing is useful to help early detecion of defects while maintaining the quality of the product throughout further developments.
+On top of that, in the current era of <tooltip content="Practice of merging developers' work continuously into a shared repository">Continuous Integration</tooltip> (CI), integration testing is useful to help early detecion of defects while maintaining the quality of the product throughout further developments.
 The concept of [Continuous Integration Testing](https://crossbrowsertesting.com/blog/continuous-integration/continuous-integration-testing-delivery/) is also formed to combine integration testing with continuous integration.

-:fas-info-circle: More information on instances where integration testing is important can be found on [this article](https://www.guru99.com/integration-testing.html).
+:fas-info-circle: More information on instances where integration testing is important can be found in [this article](https://www.guru99.com/integration-testing.html).

 ## How does integration testing work?